 - 6.6.1 Once the results of the elections have been verified by EPAC, the results will be announced in the following order: - 1) EPAC will call each candidate and deliver his or her result.
-If the candidate does not answer, EPAC will send an email to the candidate. - 2) EPAC will send all undergraduates an email with the results of all elections.
+If the candidate does not answer, EPAC will send an email to the candidate. - 2) EPAC will release the results of the election to the student body.